 Healing Fruits

-Certain fruits are best suited to help reduce and heal chronic cellular acidity, kidney congestion and lymphatic compromise.
-These are considered by many authorities to be root causes of disease.
+Certain fruits are best suited to help reduce and heal chronic cellular acidity, kidney congestion and lymphatic congestion.
+These are considered by many authorities to contribute to disease.
 Ideal fruits for this include the astringent varieties such as red or purple grapes (with or without seeds), melons of all types, berries of all types (especially WILD blueberries – usually frozen), lemons, limes, and tangerines.

 The fact is nearly everyone benefits with more fresh fruit in the diet.
 Options include: